 Before we wrap this up, I would love for you to leave a comment at the bottom of this post and share to your favorite social platform.
 This helps me get more articles added to the website.

-This isn’t an article trying to decide if smallmouth vs largemouth is better to fish for, or to shine light on not only the differences between these two species, but also just how similar they are as well.
+This isn’t an article trying to decide if smallmouth vs largemouth is better to fish for or to shine a light on not only the differences between these two species but also just how similar they are as well.

 Largemouth bass will always be the more popular species due to their abundance around North America.

 Smallmouth bass and the waters they inhabit are different in terms of habits, and location, and this changes the approach used by anglers to fish for them.